-A requirement to disclose diversity with respect to "designated groups" was recently implemented under the Canada Business Corporations Act.
-In early Fiscal 2020, the Company surveyed the Board of Directors and its senior management to determine the number and proportion of individuals that selfidentified themselves as belonging to one or more of the "designated groups" as defined in the Employment Equity Act (Canada), meaning women, Aboriginal peoples (being Indian, Inuit, Métis), persons with disabilities1 and members of visible minorities (persons other than Aboriginal peoples who are non-Caucasian in race or non-white in colour).
+A requirement to disclose diversity with respect to "designated groups" was implemented under the Canada Business Corporations Act in 2020.
+At the end of Fiscal 2021, the Company surveyed the Board of Directors and its senior management to determine the number and proportion of individuals that self-identified themselves as belonging to one or more of the "designated groups" as defined in the Employment Equity Act (Canada), meaning women, Aboriginal peoples (being Indian, Inuit, Métis), persons with disabilities and members of visible minorities (persons other than Aboriginal peoples who are non-Caucasian in race or non-white in colour).
 Participation in the survey was voluntary and, as such, the results represent only those individuals who elected to participate and may not be entirely representative of the designated groups at the Board of Directors or in senior management.
-Two of the proposed director nominees are women, being 16.7% of the 12 proposed director nominees and 40% of the five proposed independent director nominees.
-Half of the committees of the Board of Directors has at least one female member and the Chair of the Investment and Risk Committee is a woman.
-No member of the Board of Directors nor any senior management has self-identified as an Aboriginal person, a person with a disability or a member of a visible minority.
-There are three women executive officers, being 27% of the Company's 11 executive officers.
-The Board of Directors has not to this date set aspirational or specific targets relating to female representation or representation of such other designated groups at the Board of Directors and in senior management, but it will continue to assess its current workforce and determine the appropriate way to identify and measure for these designated groups.